Breeding Location:

 General

-White-faced Ibis: Medium-sized wading bird, iridescent bronze-brown overall with thin band of white feathers around bare red face, and long, down curved bill.
+White-faced Ibis: Medium-sized wading bird, iridescent bronze-brown overall with thin band of white feathers around bare red face.
+Some birds have more extensive white around the pinkish red facial skin.
+They have a long down curved bill.
 Eyes and legs are red.
 Sexes are similar.
-Winter adult lacks white on face.
+Winter adult is similar but duller and lacks white on face; head and neck are less heavily streaked with white.
+Juvenile's head and neck are heavily streaked with white; underparts dull brown, faintly tinged purple.

 Range and Habitat